Questions from importers…

 Are port operators doing anything to help the situation?

-Yes, a May JOC.com article specifically outlined actions being taken at the Port of New York and New Jersey to increase container handling capacity.
+A May JOC.com article specifically outlined actions being taken at the Port of New York and New Jersey to increase container handling capacity.
 Leaders want to reduce dwell times from six to eight days down to the normal three days by improving operations with new ship to shore cranes and yard equipment, improving ways for shippers to move quickly to retrieve containers and creating faster gates for truckers.

 What are my options for shipments?

 The idea to reroute a container feels like the right thing to do, but we’re finding that can cause additional delays.
 In normal times, locating a container, having it pulled, processed and reloaded causes a delay.
 Right now, that delay would be further extended.
-Some clients are asking about shipping via air.
-When we price air cargo, many clients find it cost prohibitive.

 Instead of rerouting containers that are in transit here are suggestions for supply chains: